youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 * -o json_line is the output format

-MPP needs a jsonline output format, that's why we use -o json_line and not csv.
+Maximum Plaso Parser (MPP) needs a jsonline output format, that's why we use -o json_line and not csv.

 Once we have the timeline we can parse it with MPP :